dontwalk-design/dont-walk/content/blog/rnli-riverside.md

 post_title = "RNLI Fish Supper: Dinner with the Chair" relateMe = "post"
 [[a_post]]
-paragraphs = "The Fish Supper is the annual RNLI event of the autumn which supports their life saving work.\n\nIndividuals, groups and organisations are asked to sit down together for a meal, remember the work of volunteer lifeboat crews and raise funds for the charity.\n\nMore about the RNLI fish supper campaign [here](https://rnli.org/fish-supper \"rnli\")." template = "paragraphs"
+paragraphs = "The Fish Supper is the annual RNLI (Royal National Lifeboat Institution) event of the autumn which supports their life saving work.\n\nIndividuals, groups and organisations are asked to sit down together for a meal, remember the work of volunteer lifeboat crews and raise funds for the charity.\n\nMore about the RNLI fish supper campaign [here](https://rnli.org/fish-supper \"rnli\")." template = "paragraphs"
 [[a_post]]
 template = "large-image"